Some members of AJARC started a BitX 40 build group in early January.

 Notice: A new version called uBITX or now called MBITX (Micro Bitx) was released on 12-9-2017.
 This is a 80-10 meter 10 watt transceiver sold in the same format as the Bitx40.
 I have one and have started assembling it into a case.
 The UBITX is so newly released there are very few mods available for it at this time.

 The uBitx board is $109 shipped slow boat (about 3-4 weeks) with expedited ( a few days) shipping for $10 more via DHL.
 There is a pending price increase to $129 on the uBitx.
-There is currently a long waiting list as the first 1,000 assembled boards sold out within 36 hours.
-An additional run of 1,000 boards is currently being assembled and shipped.
-As of March 9th, they were shipping boards ordered around Jan 13th.
-The wait time is now less than 60 days.
-There is no time table on when the back orders will be filled.
+There was a long waiting list as the first 1,000 assembled boards sold out within 36 hours.
+An additional run of 1,000 boards was assembled and and now they are on their third run of boards.
+As of May 4th the wait time for shipping is now about a week.

 The $59 Bitx 40 monoband 40 meter board is still available and shipping right away.
 Expedited shipping via DHL is available for $10 more.